Skip to main content

 Dataset Mapping

-You can connect entities to actual data and load them into a graph database (Neo4j).
+You can connect entities to actual data and load them into the graph database.

 How to Configure Mapping